 PH coronavirus cases now at 13,597

-MANILA, Philippines – Coronavirus cases in the Philippines rose to 13,597, the Department of Health announced Friday, May 22, as the agency reported 163 new cases.
+MANILA, Philippines – The number of coronavirus cases in the Philippines rose to 13,597, the Department of Health announced Friday, May 22, as the agency reported 163 new cases.

 The DOH said in its 4 pm report, that 11 more people died of COVID-19, raising the death toll to 857.